 Despite these strengths, there are some limitations to consider.
-For example, students' baseline risk and eligibility for inclusion in the project was assessed by classroom teachers, and thus may not have adequately detected all students in need of support.
-Relatedly, the screening data contained measures of the types of aggression (proactive, reactive); however, unfortunately, we did not obtain IRB approval to use the screening data in secondary data analyses such as these.
+For example, students' baseline risk and eligibility for inclusion in the project was assessed by classroom teachers, and thus may have been subject to bias or not have adequately detected all students in need of support.
+Relatedly, the screening data contained measures of the types of aggression (proactive, reactive); however, our IRB approval did not include use the screening data in these analyses.
 This is because the screening measure was universally administered and as such different consent procedures applied relative to our data collected in the context of the trial.
-As such, we were not able to assess whether there were differences across different aggression profiles.
-Additionally, we did not account for measurement error in our modeling approach.
-Modeling each of the predictors and outcomes as a latent variable would have added many more parameters and complexity to the model that we felt were beyond the scope of our investigation and the capacity of our sample size.
-Further, we utilized measures that have been well validated and also demonstrated adequate reliability in our sample.
-While we do not believe that these associations were severely attenuated due to unreliability, future research with larger and more diverse samples should consider a modeling approach that takes measurement error into account, such as using a latent variable modeling approach.
+As such, we were not able to assess whether there were differences across proactive versus reactive aggression profiles.
+In addition, we did not account for measurement error in our modeling approach.
+Modeling each of the predictors and outcomes as a latent variable would have added many more parameters and complexity to the model than were plausible given the scope of our study and the capacity of our sample size.
+Countering this concern, we utilized measures that have been well-validated and also demonstrated adequate reliability in our sample.
+Although we do not believe that these associations were severely attenuated due to unreliability, future research with larger and more diverse samples should consider a modeling approach that takes measurement error into account, such as using a latent variable modeling approach.
 Another limitation is that our measure of discrimination frequency was not specific to the source of students' reported experiences of discrimination; it does not indicate school specifically, but it also did not preclude school experiences.
-Greater precision in the measure on the source of discrimination might have furthered our ability to make inferences about the role of school and non-school related discrimination on school outcomes.
-The findings, based on this sample of predominantly Black students with elevated risk of aggression in urban public schools, may not generalize to other student groups.
-Further, our data are cross-sectional, so causal inferences cannot be made, and rely heavily on students' self-reports.
+Greater precision in the measure on the source of racial discrimination might have furthered our ability to make inferences about the role of school and nonschool-related discrimination on school outcomes.
+The findings, based on this sample of predominantly black students with elevated risk of aggression in urban public schools, may not generalize to other student groups.
+Furthermore, our data are cross-sectional, so causal inferences cannot be made, and rely heavily on students' self-reports.
 For example, it may be that students' who feel more engaged at school perceive higher levels of teacher CRPs, rather than the other way around, as hypothesized in this study.